eugenius-smith/synappy/README.md

 SynapPy is a rapid data visualization and quantification tool for single-cell electrophysiologists.

-It takes .abf files as inputs, detects poststim synaptic events, and automatically computes a variety of statistics on them including:
+It takes .abf files as inputs and detects poststim synaptic events (based on either a stim-channel for optically or electrically evoked events; or based on spontaneous event detection for mEPSC or mIPSCs).

+It also computes variety of statistics on the postsynaptic events:
     .height
     .height_norm
     .latency             [by max_height, max_slope, 80_20_line (calcuate epsp foot)]